Dhghomon/easy_rust/README.md

 - Config: here you can change your theme to dark mode so you can work at night, and many other configurations.

 If you want to install Rust, go here [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) and follow the instructions.
 Usually you will use `rustup` to install and update Rust.

+## 🚧 and ⚠️

+Sometimes the code examples in the book don't work.
+If an example doesn't work, it will have a 🚧 or a ⚠️ in it. 🚧 is like "under construction": it means that the code is not complete.
+Rust needs a `fn main()` (a main function) to run, but sometimes we just want to look at small pieces of code so it won't have a `fn main()`.
+And some code examples show you a problem that we will fix.
+Those ones might have a `fn main()` but generate an error, and so they will have a ⚠️.

 ## Types